 Events and Programming Committee

 Samantha is a native Rhode Islander.
 She teaches special education and ESL.
 She received her Bachelors in Science and two masters from Rhode Island College.
 Samantha loves planning events and meeting new people.
 She is a newly appointed board member and is also running the (401)j Book Club!
 Some of her favorite things include live theatre, spending time with family and friends, animals, listening to music, and having fun.
 One of her favorite (401)j events is Vodka Latke.

 Petr joined the board of (401)j in August 2017 and currently serves as a member of (401)j’s Bylaws & Governance Committee.
 A lifelong Rhode Islander, Petr is a graduate of Rhode Island College and currently works as an Insurance Examiner for the Rhode Island Insurance Division.
 Hobbies/activities include fitness, tennis, and creative writing; and with various interests such as theater, film, literature, entrepreneurship, and all things Jewish!

-Community members interested in serving in a leadership position on the (401)j Executive Committee should contact Lisa Maybruch for more information: email@example.com or 401.421.4111 ext.
+Community members interested in serving in a leadership position on the (401)j Executive Committee should email Lisa Maybruch for more information, or call 401.421.4111, ext.
 111.